vavuq/vavuq/README.md

 # VAVUQ

-This code is distributed in the hope that it will be useful for solution verification and validation.
+This code is distributed in the hope that it will be useful for solution/code verification and validation of numerical models.

 ========================================================================
 Reference: please see "Verification and Validation in Scintific